matiaspl/LinkPi-ENCx/README.md

 Other changes:

-* On the [Input} page, the UI for the USB Camera has been adjusted for better consistency with other pages
+* On the [Input] page, the UI for the USB Camera has been adjusted for better consistency with other pages
 * Under Extended Functions, a [Serial Control] page has been added, allowing you to operate devices via serial port
 * The original "Serial Port, Button" page under Extended Functions has been renamed to [Serial Server] for better alignment with the page's functionality
 * The [Carousel] page has been moved to Extended Functions